Internships for the 2023-2024 school year are full.

 Interns will be asked to keep up with clinical writing and social work for client on their caseload.
 Occasionally, we will assign desk tasks designed to improve clinical writing.

 Ryther’s internship program has 2 tracks, IOP and OPS.
 Though preference will be taken into consideration, you may not receive an internship in your preferred track as this depends on the number of applicants interested and the number of spots available.

 The IOP track intern will gain an intimate understanding of DBT.
 They will attend and help facilitate DBT groups and attend DBT consult.
 Though IOP interns will help facilitate multiple DBT groups, they will still hold a smaller caseload of outpatient clients allowing them to learn other modalities and have a variety of youth to work with.
 IOP interns will have additional supervision with an IOP clinician specializing in DBT but with an understanding of other modalities.
 IOP interns attend at least 2 IOP groups which are Monday, Wednesday and Thursday from 4-7pm.

-The OPS track interns will have a more general focus.
+The OPS track intern will have a more general focus.
 They will hold a variety of clients in the outpatient program and will be responsible for facilitating behavior management groups for younger children.
 General track interns provide a children’s coping skills group on both Mondays and Wednesdays from 5:30-7pm.